AykutSarac/jsoncrack.com/README.md

 ## License

-Distributed under the [AGPLv3 License](https://github.com/AykutSarac/jsoncrack.com/blob/main/LICENSE).
 See `LICENSE` for more information.